- Ralf Gyllenhammar - vocals, guitar

 9. Don’t Want To Be Who I Am

-“Thank You For the Demon” is the eighth studio album by Swedish heavy metal band MUSTASCH.
+“Thank You For the Demon” is the seventh studio album by Swedish heavy metal band MUSTASCH.
 The album peaked at No. 5 on the Swedish albums chart.

 Released in January 2014 by Gain / Sony Music.